 We also make an effort to preserve the writer’s voice for each of the reports so that the client understands that the documents they’re reading are personalized and that they’re reading the work of an SEO superstar!

 This means that every report at Onely is peer-reviewed internally by a few SEOs and then professionally edited.
-We believe that the quality of our reports are a reflection of the quality of service we are providing.
+We believe that the quality of our reports is a reflection of the quality of service we are providing.

 This approach adds time to the process, naturally, but when you’re charging a lot of money for your services, having a handy and clear report for clients to page through makes them feel like they’re getting their money’s worth while they’re waiting for the devs to make their website shine.